CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 The result from a Non Query Statement can be cast to a int (Any other Statement Type)

+Note that the [AnyCommand][] should not be used for complex statements such as Cursor Statements, as the parsing performed by the blocks will cause each section of a complex statement to be treated as individual statements instead of running the complex statement as a whole.
+For complex statements use either the [QueryCommand][Command Types QueryCommand] or [NonQueryCommand][Command Types NonQueryCommand], depending on whether the complex statement returns data from the data source or the number of rows affected.

 #### AnyCommands

 Derived from [ICommand][] an [AnyCommands][] is a command with a single, or multiple statements that will be executed in order.
 The [Result][Result Property] is of type [List][]&lt;[Dynamic][]&gt;, with the result of each statement being added to the list in order, any errors will not be picked up at compile time.

-The [AnyCommands][] will parse each statement provided, determining if it is a [Query][Statement Types] or [Non Query][Statement Types] Statement and executing the statement against the data source appropriately, adding their result to the List in order.
+The [AnyCommands][] will parse each statement provided, determining if it is a [Query Statement][Query Statements] or [Non Query Statement][Non Query Statements] and executing the statement against the data source appropriately, adding their result to the List in order.
 It is more efficient to use a [QueryCommand][Command Types QueryCommand] or [NonQueryCommand][Command Types NonQueryCommand] as they do not have to parse the command text provided.

 Each type of statement returns the following: